DanPoznanski/mywebcum/content/posts/Exchange 2019/index.md

 ### DC sync

-if you have many dc servers you need sync
+if you have many DC servers you need sync
 ```
 repadmin /syncall
 ```